C9b3rD3vi1/go-react-chat-app/README.md

 # go-react-chat-app
-A simple chat communication app in go and react
+A simple chat and communication app I developed using Go programming language and react framework